A lot or a little?

 RuPaul's Drag Race combines the fashion design drama of Project Runway with the modeling excitement of America’s Next Top Model to create an entertainingly voyeuristic glimpse into the performance art world of drag queens.
 There's plenty of over-the-top stuff, but rather than simply treating drag performers as people to be laughed at and/or scorned, the show also focuses on the hard work and talent that goes into drag performances.

-This gender-bending show isn’t for everyone, and there's enough strong language, sexual innuendo, and over-the-top catty and diva-like behavior to make it an iffy choice for younger viewers.
+This gender-bending show isn’t for everyone, and there's enough strong language, sexual innuendo, and over-the-top and behavior to make it an iffy choice for younger viewers.
 But it does offer some positive messages about overcoming adversity and about self-acceptance.
-In the end, the series' goal is to celebrate men who are willing to follow their passions and be true to themselves.
+In the end, the series' goal is to celebrate people who are willing to follow their passions and be true to themselves.

 Talk to your kids about ...

 Families can talk about stereotypes.
 Do the contestants in this show reinforce or undermine stereotypes typically associated with the LGBTQ community?
 How are other communities stereotyped, both in the media and out of it?